Detroit Tigers Run Trend

 Detroit Tigers run-trend analysis

-WagerTrend currently reads the Detroit Tigers' run production as heating up: the 5-game scoring average (5.40 runs) has pulled 1.95 above the 20-game baseline (3.45), a sign the offense is producing more than its longer-term norm.
-The current read has held for 2 game-days since the last moving-average crossover.
+WagerTrend currently classifies the Detroit Tigers' run production as range-bound — the model is not flagging a sustained move up or down right now.
+For reference, their latest 5-game scoring average is 6.20 runs against a 20-game baseline of 4.80.
+The current read has held for 3 game-days since the last moving-average crossover.

 The chart above plots each game's run total against a 5- and 20-game moving-average envelope.
 When the shorter average pulls above the longer one, run production is heating up; when it slips below, it is cooling off.
 This is a descriptive read of past results, not a prediction or a betting recommendation — WagerBird's recommended positions live in the Terminal.